-Most rabbit vets will tell you to use or prescribe ivermectin, which is an oral or inject-able antibiotic.
+Most rabbit vets will tell you to use or prescribe ivermectin, which is an oral or injectable wormer and will also work on parasites.
 The problem with this is it will often cause other problems in your rabbit, just like antibiotics do in humans by killing all the good bacteria.
 I do not recommend such treatment.
 A lot of angora rabbit breeders use this for mange, and other medical uses.This is just my opinion!

 If you use the cat ear mite treatment (bought at the pet stores), follow the directions on the package.
 This goes against the manufacturer’s suggested use, but the treatment is effective.